adrianyau/Final-Capstone-Project/README.md

      - 3: Meets Expectations
      - 4: Exceeds Expectations

-   Here are satisfaction scores with respect to the environment, job, relationships, and work-life balance:
+   Here is the information about satisfaction scores with respect to the environment, job, relationships, and work-life balance:
    - Range (1 - Very Dissatisfied, 2 - Dissatisfied, 3 - Satisfied, 4 - Very Satisfied):
      - Environment Satisfaction
        - Workspace Safety, Cleaniness, and Comfort
      - Job Satisfaction
-       - Tasks and Responsibilities
+       - Work, Contributions, Compensation, and Opportunities
      - Relationship Satisfaction
        - Interpersonal Relationships with Colleagues and Supervisors
      - Work Life Balance
        - Equilibrium Between Work and Personal Life Commitments

-   Here is information about business travel and distance between home and work:
+   Here is information about 'Business Travel' and the distance between home and work:
-   - Business Travel:
      - Non-Travel
        - No travel for work
        - Consistent daily routine and work environment